Skip to main content

 SMAS Facelift: A surgical facial rejuvenation procedure that lifts and tightens the Superficial Musculoaponeurotic System (SMAS), a fibrous tissue layer beneath the skin.
 Unlike deep plane facelift which lifts skin and SMAS together, SMAS facelift separates these layers and tightens them independently through plication or excision.

-Common Misconceptions About SMAS Facelift
+What Are Common Misconceptions About SMAS Facelift?

 Myth: SMAS facelift is the same as deep plane facelift